 Fragile X is a family of genetic conditions, which can impact individuals and families in various ways.
 These genetic conditions are related in that they are all caused by gene changes in the same gene, called the FMR1 gene.
 Click here to learn more.

-The latest statistics released by the CDC suggest 1 in every 88 American children are diagnosed with autism.
-In boys, that rate goes to 1 in 54.
+The latest statistics released by the CDC suggest 1 in every 68 American children are diagnosed with autism, that’s a 30% increase over 2012 data.
+In boys, that rate has risen to 1 in 42.
 A child is diagnosed with autism every 15 minutes.

 The symptoms of autism can appear differently and at different times during development.
 Some children with autism appear normal before age 1 or 2 and then suddenly “regress” and lose language or social skills they had previously gained.
 Others may have subtle symptoms and not get diagnosed until later childhood, even adulthood.